-No matter the size of your organization or your industry, establishing a thorough and effective accounts payable audit program can help minimize risk and maximize compliance while trimming fraudulent activity and ensuring your general ledger is accurate.
+No matter the size of your organisation or your industry, establishing a thorough and effective accounts payable audit program can help minimise risk and maximise compliance while trimming fraudulent activity and ensuring your general ledger is accurate.

 Why Establish an Accounts Payable Audit Program?

-Auditing procedures are designed to minimize the occurrence of these problems, and quickly illuminate common, and potentially costly, errors in your year-end financial statements, such as:
+Auditing procedures are designed to minimise the occurrence of these problems, and quickly illuminate common, and potentially costly, errors in your year-end financial statements, such as: